metanav/surface_crack_detection/README.md

 ## How does it work?

-The CNN (convolutional neural networks) with GAP (Global Average Pooling) layers that have been trained for a classification task can also be used for object localization.
+The **CNN** (convolutional neural networks) with **GAP** (Global Average Pooling) layers that have been trained for a classification task can also be used for object localization.
 That is, a GAP-CNN not only tells us what object is contained in the image - it also tells us where the object is in the image, and through no additional work on our part!
-The localization is expressed as a heat map (class activation map) where the color-coding scheme identifies regions that are relatively important for the GAP-CNN to perform the object identification task.
+The localization is expressed as a heat map (class activation map) where the color-coding scheme identifies regions that are relatively important for the **GAP-CNN** to perform the object identification task.

 ## Hardware Setup

 Since I wanted a compact and portable hardware setup, we will be using Seeed reTerminal which comes with an LCD and buttons in a compact form.
-It is powered by a Raspberry Pi 4 Compute module with 4 GB RAM which would be sufficient for this proof-of-concept project.
+It is powered by a Raspberry Pi 4 Compute Module with 4 GB RAM which would be sufficient for this proof-of-concept project.
 We would need Raspberry Pi Camera V2 and an acrylic mount for it.

 ![Hardware](images/hardware.jpeg)